mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 </center>
 Most job listings that give salary information have somewhere between a 4 and 5 star rating, with the rest being in the 3 to 4 star range.
 There doesn't appear to be a very strong correlation between salary and company rating.

+Can a job seeker expect a bump in salary if they decide to work in the east or the west?
+Let's split the country down the middle at a longitude of -100 and see if there are any salary differences.
 ```python
 east_jobs_df = df[df.longitude >= -100]
 west_jobs_df = df[df.longitude < -100]